JonathanCosico/ManySearchOnePlaylist/README.md

 # ManySearchOnePlaylist
-Convert a CSV file into a spotify playlist
+Converts a CSV file into a spotify playlist

 # How to use
 This program is executed via command line.